 Outside the Box

-When bass fishing in rivers, they don’t always respond well to plastics, leaving many anglers confused about their go-to bait falling flat.
-Years ago, on the Bogue Chitto River , I caught my first bass on a Carolina rig baited with worms while angling for catfish.
+Bass don’t always respond well to plastics when fishing in rivers, leaving many anglers confused about their go-to bait falling flat.
+Years ago, on the Bogue Chitto River, I caught my first bass on a Carolina rig baited with worms while angling for catfish.
 Sometimes, natural baits such as worms, minnows, crawfish, and crickets can unlock the jar of a tight-mouthed bass when plastics fail.

 Size Matters